 Looking for a stylish carrier?
 Sleepypod is made from luggage grade material and also doubles as a cat bed.

 The carrier should be big enough so that the cat has enough space to stand up and turn around in.
 Resist the temptation to get a much bigger carrier, however, as cats tend to feel safer in smaller spaces.
 Something that’s big enough for your cat to be comfortable without being too roomy is ideal.
+Obviously, this will depend on your cat’s size.
+Main Coone’s, for example, will require a larger carrier!

 Introduce Your Cat to its Carrier